MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling.md

 ### Manage and configure the CD process

-Azure Pipelines and Azure DevOps Services provide a highly configurable and manageable pipeline for releases to multiple environments such as development, staging, QA, and production environments; including requiring approvals at specific stages.
+Azure Pipelines and Azure DevOps Services provide a highly configurable and manageable pipeline for releases to multiple environments like development, staging, QA, and production environments; including requiring approvals at specific stages.

 ## Create release definition